Luming-L/NGG/L5_NGG.md

 * Number of contigs/scaffolds
 > lots of contigs - many repeats
 > compared to the number of chromosomes, the number of scaffolds should be close to that of chromosomes.
-> good: 2 contigs map  from two sides (center is centromere and have many repeats)
+> good: 2 contigs map the scaffold from two sides (center is centromere and thus has many repeats)
 > bad: hundread of contigs set to a chromosome
+*
 * Mean length of contigs/scaffolds (compared to the size of the genome)
 > **N50** :  the length of contig at which half the assembly is in contigs of that size or greater
 > the median weighted average?